vapor/docs/2.0/docs/routing/group.md

 ### Group

-Group (without the "ed" at the end) takes a closure that is passed a `GroupBuilder`.
+Group (without the "ed" at the end) takes a closure that is passed a `RouteBuilder`.

 ```swift
 drop.group("v1") { v1 in